 Anyone who has ever played a tough links course in Ireland with the help of a local caddie will tell you that it is worth every cent.

-You’ll save you plenty of strokes and you are unlikely to lose many balls.
-Of course, blaming your caddie for your own poor play is unlikely to do you much good.
+They’ll save you plenty of strokes and you are unlikely to lose many balls.
+Of course, blaming your caddy for your own poor play is unlikely to do you much good.

-“You have to be the worst caddie in the entire world,” said a golfer to his faithful sidekick after a particularly tough day on an Irish links.
+“You have to be the worst caddy in the entire world,” said a golfer to his faithful sidekick after a particularly tough day on an Irish links.

-The caddie’s reply has entered golfing folklore: ”I don’t think so, sir,” replied the bagman.
+The caddy’s reply has entered golfing folklore: ”I don’t think so, sir,” replied the bagman.
 “That would be too much of a coincidence.”

 Tricks up their sleeve